 According to the Hand and Wrist Institute, bowling too many times and too rapidly can magnify the occurrence of wrist tendonitis.
-Anytime you have repetitive action like bowling, you find yourself susceptible to injury if you are not taking proper care of yourself.
+Any time you have repetitive actions like those in bowling, you find yourself susceptible to injury if you are not taking proper care of yourself.

 In this premium video lesson, Leah Zahner, Certified Personal Trainer (NASM), demonstrates multiple wrist strengthening exercises that can be done before you bowl to help avoid injury.

 Start by making a fist and rotating it around in a circle from clockwise to counterclockwise.
 You can also go up and down and side-to-side.